TN 44 (12-17)

-Partial monthly benefit cases involving overpayments (that are being recovered through partial adjustment)
+Partial monthly benefit cases involving overpayments (with active partial recovery).

-When the recipient is requesting resumption of full benefits
+When the Title XVI recipient requests resumption of full benefits.

-Conversion cases for beneficiaries who receive payments at the old rate rather than at the converted rate.
+Conversion cases for Title II beneficiaries who receive payments at the old rate rather than at the converted rate.

 Refer these cases to the PC and FO of jurisdiction for action.

-6. Nonreceipt report received more than 1 year after the date of the check
+6. Nonreceipt report received more than 1 year after the issue date of the check

-7. Check is not due and check date is 12 months or less from date of the report
+7. Check is not due claimant and check date is 12 months or less prior to date of the nonreceipt reports

-Request the PC via MDW to input a SF-1184 stop payment (F-stop) action for Title II checks.
-FO's can input Title XVI F-stops.
+Request the PC, via MDW, to input an SF-1184 stop payment (F-Stop) action for Title II checks.
+FOs can input Title XVI F-Stops.

 8. Settlement check

-Follow the instructions Nonreceipt of a Settlement Check for Title II and Title XVI GN 02406.202.
+Follow the instructions, Nonreceipt of a Settlement Check for Title II and Title XVI in GN 02406.202.

 9. Attorney fees

-Request assistance from the PC via MDW; PC should process according to instructions in Nonreceipt of Paper Check Payments Made to Non-Beneficiaries GN 02406.127.
+Request assistance from the PC via MDW.
+The PC should process according to instructions in Nonreceipt of Paper Check Payments Made to Non-Beneficiaries per GN 02406.127.

 10. Nonreceipt of payments made to non-beneficiaries

-Follow the instructions for Nonreceipt of Paper Check Payments Made to Non-Beneficiaries GN 02406.127.
+Follow the instructions for Nonreceipt of Paper Check Payments Made to Non-Beneficiaries,per GN 02406.127.

-11. Nonreceipt of IA payments made to State agencies
+11. Nonreceipt of Interim Assistance (IA) payments made to State agencies

-When a state Agency notifies a FO of nonreceipt of an IA payment, refer the Agency to the Regional Office’s Interim Assistance Reimbursement Coordinator per GN 02406.170
+When a state Agency notifies a FO of nonreceipt of an IA payment, refer the Agency to the Regional Office’s Interim Assistance Reimbursement Coordinator per SM 01311.662

 S6 for Title II, see How the Returned Check Action (REACT) Program Processes Returned Checks and SF-1184 (“00”) Credits SM 00624.010;